payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/customer-experience-and-workflow-recurring-payments/net-banking-experience.md

 2. Debit Card Number with an OTP
 3. Aadhaar number with an OTP

-You can use Recurring Payment API or bulk upload on PayUBiz Dashboard.
+You can use Recurring Payment API or bulk upload on PayU Dashboard.
 For more information, refer to the following sections:

 * [Recurring Payment Transaction API](ref:recurring_payment_api) for Recurring Payment API.
 * [Using PayU Dashboard](https://docs.payu.in/docs/subscription-dashboard/) for payment links using PayU Dashboard.